000yesnt/yga-flask/README.md

 # yesnt.ga - flask backend
 Docker image for my Flask app.
-This is currently what my server is running, though it's not constantly up-to-date.
 The website HTML code is at the html folder.
 Read and seethe.

-I don't know how the FUCK docker works so if something goes wrong w/ docker-compose, scream about it in issues or make a PR.

 # Setting up
 This project uses Docker Compose.
 You need to set up secrets before composing; see [secrets/README.md](secrets/README.md)